 Of course, kids’ needs and tastes will change, and room swaps between siblings, or even with you, might take place if new family members arrive and as individuals grow up.
 However, if you consider each of the room’s ingredients in turn, you’ll discover many of them can be future-proofed.

-Ready to start a kids’ room project?
-Follow our guide and we’ll take you through all the steps necessary to create a room with flexibility built in that’ll be a hit with them as well as you.
+Follow our guide and we’ll take you through all the steps necessary to create a room with flexibility that’ll be a hit with them, as well as you.
 And when you're done, check out our kids' room design ideas and children's small bedroom design ideas for tons of inspiring ideas to copy.

 How to choose kids’ bedroom paint